datahub-project/datahub/metadata-ingestion/docs/sources/powerbi/powerbi_pre.md

 If Tile is created from report then Chart.externalUrl is set to Report.webUrl.

 ## Lineage

+This source extract table lineage for tables present in Power BI Datasets.
+Lets consider a PowerBI Dataset `SALES_REPORT` and a PostgreSQL database is configured as data-source in `SALES_REPORT` dataset.

+Consider `SALES_REPORT` PowerBI Dataset has a table `SALES_ANALYSIS` which is backed by `SALES_ANALYSIS_VIEW` of PostgreSQL Database then in this case `SALES_ANALYSIS_VIEW` will appear as upstream dataset for `SALES_ANALYSIS` table.

 You can control table lineage ingestion using `extract_lineage` configuration parameter, by default it is set to `true`.

 PowerBI Source extracts the lineage information by parsing PowerBI M-Query expression.